 For additional assistance with the application process, please visit our Application FAQ page.

 The next session of the program is scheduled to take place from Tuesday, March 21 – Friday, March 31, 2017.

 This program is the result of a partnership between Harvard Kennedy School and the World Economic Forum.
 It is made possible through the generosity of David Rubenstein of The Carlyle Group, The Bill & Penny George Family Foundation, Marilyn Carlson Nelson, and Howard Cox, Jr. The contributions of these generous donors will cover tuition-related expenses.
 Travel and incidentals are the responsibility of participants.

 Withdrawals must be received in writing by both Harvard Kennedy School and the World Economic Forum.
-There is a cancellation fee of 5,000CHF for any withdrawal within six weeks of the program start date.
+There is a cancellation fee of 1,000CHF for any withdrawal within six weeks of the program start date.

 Travel & Accommodation

 Young Global Leaders participating in the program must pay for their own travel and accommodations for the duration of the program.
-Program participants will have the option of staying at the Charles Hotel, the Harvard Square Hotel, or the Sheraton Commander Hotel which are all a short walk to Harvard Kennedy School, at a special discount rate.
+Program participants will have the option of staying at the Charles Hotel or the Harvard Square Hotel, which are both a short walk to Harvard Kennedy School, at a special discount rate.
 For any questions regarding financial assistance, please contact the World Economic Forum at firstname.lastname@example.org.